Surfing on turbulence: a strategy for planktonic navigation

 We consider a plankter in homogeneous, isotropic turbulence.
 Its task is to go as fast as possible in a target direction, which is chosen to be $\Direction$, the vertical, without loss of generality.
-We model the plankter as an active particle with position $\ParticlePosition (t)$, swimming in direction $\SwimmingDirection(t)$ at constant speed $\SwimmingVelocity$ in a 3D flow field $\FlowVelocity (\vec{x}, t)$.
+We model the plankter as an active particle with position $\ParticlePosition (t)$, swimming in direction $\SwimmingDirection(t)$ at constant swimming speed $\SwimmingVelocity$ in a 3D flow velocity field $\FlowVelocity (\vec{x}, t)$.
 The plankter is assumed to be inertialess, neutrally buoyant, and small compared to the Kolmogorov scale $\eta$ (the scale of the smallest turbulent flow features \cite{frisch1995turbulence}).
-Under these assumptions, the equation of motion is
+It actively controls its orientation by choosing a direction $\ControlDirection$.
+We start by assuming that the swimming direction $\SwimmingDirection$ is always aligned with this chosen direction $\ControlDirection$.
+This corresponds to the limit of instantaneous reorientation (the effect of a finite reorientation time will be addressed below).
+Under these assumptions, the equations of motion are

 We assume that the plankter senses the local flow velocity gradient $\Gradients$ and the vertical direction $\Direction$.
-It responds to this information by choosing an instantaneous swimming direction $\SwimmingDirection(\Gradients,\Direction)$, without any memory.
+It responds to this information by choosing a direction $\ControlDirection(\Gradients,\Direction)$, without any memory.
 The metric used to quantify the performance of the plankters is the effective velocity, $\Performance*$, defined as the long-time average velocity along $\Direction$

-In the language of control theory (resp. reinforcement learning), $\SwimmingDirection(\Gradients,\Direction)$ is the control (resp. policy) and $\Performance*$ is the objective function (resp. return).
+In the language of control theory (resp. reinforcement learning), $\ControlDirection(\Gradients,\Direction)$ is the control (resp. policy) and $\Performance*$ is the objective function (resp. return).